 Subject + modal verb + have + past participle – e.g. He’s late, he must have overslept!

-There are some other verbs too which mostly share the same features as the main modal verbs but there are certain difference:
+There are some other verbs too which mostly share the same features as the main modal verbs but there are certain differences:

 - ought – differs from the main modals as you have to add ‘to’ after it, e.g. compare: he should go or he ought to go

-- dare and need – they be used as modal verbs often in the negative, e.g. You dare not do that or You need not go
+- dare and need – we use them as modal verbs often in the negative, e.g. You dare not do that or You need not go

-- had better – behaves like a modal verb but it is considered a compound verb but can be classes as a modal
+- had better – behaves like a modal verb but we consider it a compound verb but can be classes as a modal

-- used to – can behave like a modal but is often used with ‘do’ to support it, e.g. Did she use to do it? or she didn’t use to do it
+- used to – can behave like a modal but we often use it with ‘do’ to support it, e.g. Did she use to do it? or she didn’t use to do it

 Modal verbs are always useful in English, we also did a podcast episode on them.
 We hope it gives you a much better idea of how to use them: